Measurements of neutrino oscillation parameters from the T2K experiment using $3.6\times10^{21}$ protons on target

 The $\ssqthtwothree-\dmsqtwothree$ confidence intervals are presented in \autoref{fig:oa:RC:th23dm2}.
 The contours are compatible for both mass orderings, with a slight shape change compared to the previous T2K analysis, to now marginally prefer the upper octant. \autoref{fig:oa:muonly:th23dm2_NH} shows the contour from a fit using only the \rmu samples, which shows that the constraint is dominated by the \rmu samples, with the \re samples providing the sensitivity to the octant of $\theta_{23}$.

 The evolution of the $\ssqthtwothree-\dmsqtwothree$ contour from the fit to data after introducing each update in the analysis is shown in \autoref{fig:oa:evolution:th23dm2}.
 The most significant impact on the \dmsqtwothree constraint comes from changing the cross-section model and updating the ND constraint.
 For \dmsqtwothree, improvements in the removal energy uncertainty have significantly reduced the uncertainty \emph{before} the smearing based on simulated data studies has been applied.
 Thanks to increased robustness of the uncertainty model, the size of the smearing has also been reduced by a factor of 2.8, discussed in detail in \autoref{sec:fakeData}.
-For \ssqthtwothree there is a slight shift in shape from the latest data in the FD.
+For \ssqthtwothree, there is a slight shift in shape from the latest data in the FD.
+The new data favour a slightly larger \ssqthtwothree, and so pushes less against the boundary of maximal mixing.
+This results in a slightly weaker constraint in the lower octant and similar constraint in the upper octant compared to the previous analysis.

 The $\Delta \chi^2$ distribution for \ssqthtwothree is shown in \autoref{fig:oa:FC:th23} with the confidence intervals summarised in \autoref{tab:CI:FC:dcpth23}.
 The new data at the FD has reduced compatibility with maximal mixing, which is now outside the FC-corrected $1\sigma$ confidence interval.
 Whilst the upper octant is favoured at $1\sigma$ CL, the data is still compatible with both octant hypotheses at 90\% CL.
 These results are compatible with the sensitivity, shown in \autoref{fig:oa:brazil:th23:NH}.